angular/angular/packages/compiler/design/architecture.md

 For these reasons, `ngcc` will not use the TS emitter to produce the final patched `.js` files.
 Instead, the JS text will be manipulated directly, with the help of the `magic-string` or similar library to ensure the changes are reflected in the output sourcemaps.
 The AST which is parsed from the JS files contains position information of all the types in the JS source, and this information can be used to determine the correct insertion points for the Ivy static fields.

 Similarly, the `.d.ts` files will be parsed by the TS parser, and the information used to determine the insertion points of typing information that needs to be added to individual types (as well as associated imports).

+##### Module systems

+The Angular Package Format includes more than one copy of a package's code.
+At minimum, it includes one ESM5 (ES5 code in ES Modules) entrypoint, one ES2015 entrypoint, and one UMD entrypoint.
+Some libraries _not_ following the package format may still work in the Angular CLI, if they export code that can be loaded by Webpack.

+Thus, `ngcc` will have two approaches for dealing with packages on NPM.

+1. APF Path: libraries following the Angular package format will have their source code updated to contain Ivy definitions.
+This ensures tree-shaking will work properly.
+2. Compatibility Path: libraries where `ngcc` cannot determine how to safely modify the existing code will have a patching operation applied.
+This patching operation produces a "wrapper" file for each file containing an Angular entity, which re-exports patched versions of the Angular entities.
+This is not compatible with tree-shaking, but will work for libraries which `ngcc` cannot otherwise understand.
+A warning will be printed to notify the user they should update the version of the library if possible.

+For example, if a library ships with commonjs-only code or a UMD bundle that `ngcc` isn't able to patch directly, it can generate patching wrappers instead of modifying the input code.

 ### Language Service